bitdruid/python-wayback-machine-downloader/README.md

 - Linux recommended: On Windows machines, the path length is limited.
 This can only be overcome by editing the registry.
 Files that exceed the path length will not be downloaded.
 - If you query an explicit file (e.g. a query-string `?query=this` or `login.html`), the `--explicit`-argument is recommended as a wildcard query may lead to an empty result.
+- Only mess around with the arguments merged with `--auto` if you really need to.
+Just set it and good to go.
 - The tool uses a sqlite database to handle snapshots.
 The database will only persist while the download is running.

 ## Arguments